plondon/have-a-seat.fun/README.md

 https://have-a-seat.fun/

+## About

-### A collection of benches from around the world.
+A collection of benches from around the world.

+## React things:

 ## Available Scripts